-- 1 Turn off the camera and the TV. - Connect the AV cable to the camera's A/V OUT terminal.
-Hook your fingernail or the wrist strap toggle under the bottom edge - Hook your fingernal or the wrist strap toggle under the bottom edge of the camera's terminal cover to open it, then insert the AV cable all the way into the connector.
+- 1 Turn off the camera and the TV. - 2 Connect the AV cable to the camera's A/V OUT and DIGITAL terminal. - Hook your fingernail or the wrist strap toggle under the bottom edge of the camera's terminal cover to open it, then insert the AV cable all the way into the connector.